Huashen87/huashen87.github.io/public/me-en.md

 # About Me

-I am Huashen, a software engineer with almost 2 years of experience working for a startup software company.My primary responsibilities include backend development, and I am skilled in Golang and TypeScript programming languages.
+Hi, I’m Huashen.
+I am currently working as a Compiler Engineer at an IC design company, where I focus on the development and optimization of NPU compilers.
+I hold a Master’s degree in Computer Science from National Tsing Hua University, where I built a solid foundation in system software and programming languages.

-I am familiar with database systems such as MySQL/MariaDB, PostgreSQL, and have worked on developing blockchain applications and ERP systems.I also have experience using tools such as Linux, Git, AWS, Docker, and Unity 3D.
-Additionally, I am proficient in React.js for web frontend development and familiar with modern web development processes.
+Previously, I worked at a software startup for nearly two years as a backend developer, where I gained hands-on experience with various programming languages, frameworks, and database systems.
+During this time, I contributed to the development of blockchain applications and ERP systems, becoming proficient with software development and project management tools.
+I also have some frontend development experience and am familiar with modern web development processes and related technologies.

-I am good at self-learning, team communication, analyzing requirements, problem-solving, and quickly grasping key points and learning new knowledge.
+I am passionate about software development and enjoy leveraging programming to solve problems and build applications.
+In particular, I am highly interested in game development, with experience in both collaborative and independent projects.

-Currently, I plan to pursue a master's degree in computer science and have a strong interest in compilers, databases, systems programming, and software engineering.
+My strengths include self-directed learning, requirements analysis, teamwork, and problem-solving, as well as the ability to quickly grasp key concepts and adapt to new technologies.

-Please feel free to contact me through the following methods if you have any questions:
+Please feel free to reach out to me if you’d like to connect.

 - [E-mail](mailto:HuashenCoding@gmail.com)
 - [Github](https://Github.com/Huashen87)